strata-org/Strata-Generators/properties_bugs_found.md

   - Applying the factory function `Real.Neg` on a negative real number literal fails the round-trip property due to missing parenthesization (`Real.Neg (-3.0)` is printed as `--3.0`, which re-parses as `-(-3.0)`; note `Int.Neg (-3)` correctly prints as `-(-3)`)
 - The precondition elimination transformation erroneously reports its `changed` flag as false, even though it rewrites procedures to gain an `assert` statement in its body.
 This happens for nested function declarations that don't have preconditions, but whose bodies invoke a precondition-carrying function (e.g. `Int.SafeDiv`).
+- Non-ASCII strings are not escaped when passed to SMT-Lib, so the Core partial evaluator and SMT solvers disagree on the length of non-ASCII strings (The Core evaluator reports `Str.Length "é" = 1`, but Z3 says `Str.Length "é" = 2` and CVC5 reports `Parse Error: Non-printable character in string literal`)

 ## Specification bugs caught during testing
 - The function typing spec `FuncHasType'` permits a measure (a `decreases` clause) to exist without requiring the function body to also exist, even though the executable typechecker rejects a function if it has a measure but no body